scalatest/scalatest/README.md

   `$ sbt publishLocal`

-Or publish it to local maven repository using this command:
+Or publish it to a local maven repository using this command:

   `$ sbt publishM2`